Under the category of “writing,” I hoped to put together some awesome advice.

 What is voice?

-It’s you and the way you tell a story.
+It’s you and the way you tell a story with your very unique personality shining through, your specific viewpoint and way of telling.

-When someone hears a Michael Jackson song, they have no doubt who’s singing.
+When someone hears a Michael Jackson song, they have no doubt who’s singing it.
 Chuck Berry and Elvis Presley made Frank Sinatra and Bing Crosby take a back row seat.
 You may be saying “Who?” but they were the top sellers of the time.

 First and foremost, they were original.